beyondessential/tupaia/packages/web-frontend/cypress/README.md

 #### Filter

 You can optionally specify a `filter` that will be applied to the tested visualisations.
-For example, to test all "Fanafana" project overlays that use the "valueForOrgGroup" data builder in Tonga:
+For example, to test all "Fanafana" project overlays that use the "valueForOrgGroup" data builder in Tonga and Vanuatu:

 ```json
 {